 It is possible that the toga was woven in one piece, compete with clavii, on a special loom.
 It is certainly possible to weave the requisite cloth on a hand loom but it will take considerable time and the larger the toga, the more likely it will need some shaping to drape properly.
 It is therefore highly possible that togae were manufactured in two or three separate pieces.
 There is also evidence from statues that the characteristic drapery was formed by sewing in the folds, and that piping cord was woven into the selvedge.

 In theory, unless specifically reserved or forbidden, togae could be dyed any colour.
 The highly stratified Roman world would not countenance this, so colours were reserved for use by individuals of higher social status, for particular civic roles, or for certain responsibilities such as when in mourning.
-Equally, some colours may have been avoided because they had “negative” connotations and were thus deemed socially unacceptable.
-Purple (“purpura”) was normally restricted for use by the Imperial family, while white togae were typically worn by Patricians of senatorial or equestrian rank.
-If they could afford one it most likely that Plebeians might have worn lighter coloured, perhaps off-white, togae since obtaining bleached white cloth would be too expensive for most.
+Equally, some colours may have been avoided because they had negative connotations and were thus deemed socially unacceptable.
+Purple (purpura) was normally restricted for use by the Imperial family, while white togae were typically worn by Patricians of senatorial or equestrian rank.
+Where they could afford one it most likely that Plebeians might have worn lighter coloured, perhaps off-white, togae since obtaining bleached white cloth would have been too expensive for most.

 Recreating a Toga: Sizing Determining the size of a toga is not an exact science, but from various statues we can deduce the proportions sufficiently to recreate the garment.
 The amount of cloth needed will vary according to the size and shape of the wearer and just how full a garment is required.
 The sizing tables that follow may be used, in conjunction with their associated drawings, to make a toga adjustable to the size and shape of a particular wearer.
 The commonality of toga shapes means that only a few drawings are required to represent the examples known from different points in Roman history.

-LM Wilsonevolved a system of individual measurement to create a bespoketoga.
-“U” represents a measurement from the base of the neck to the floor while wearing flat soled shoes or bare foot.
-“G” represents a measurement of the wearer’s girth at the waistline.
-So, the equation 2.43U+G means multiply the measurement “U” by 2.43 and add the measurement “G”.
+LM Wilson evolved a system of individual measurement to create a bespoke toga.
+The letter 'U' represents a measurement from the base of the neck to the floor while wearing flat soled shoes or bare foot.
+The letter 'G' represents a measurement of the wearer’s girth at the waistline.
+So, the equation 2.43U+G means multiply the measurement 'U' by 2.43 and add the measurement 'G'.

 The average person, let us say 1.74 m (5’ 10”) tall and with a waist measurement of 92 cm (36”), will require a rectangle of cloth 5.14 m x 3.65 m to recreate a large Imperial period toga.
 Modern powered looms manufacture cloth that is about consistently 1.52 m (60”) wide, however.
 To approximate the correct dimensions, therefore, will require the sewing together of two lengths of cloth to produce a toga that, while slightly small, is still an acceptable 5 m x 3 m.

-Outline Drawings of Togae The drawings included here are simplified versions of those in Wilson (1924).
-The dates quoted in the descriptions are approximate.
-There is evidence that styles were worn for centuries after they were first popular.
-Reliefs on the Ara Pacis, for example, suggest that different wearing styles coincided even if, at the time, some may have been deemed “old fashioned”.
+Outline Drawings of Togae The drawings included here are simplified versions of those in Wilson (1924), and the dates quoted in the descriptions are approximate.
+There is evidence that styles were worn for centuries after they first became popular.
+Reliefs on the Ara Pacis, for example, suggest that different styles coincided even if at the time some may have been deemed 'old fashioned'.